mcarlin27/word_checker_csharp/README.md

-# Worch Counter
+# Word Counter

-#### A program that allows users to submit two inputs and determine the occurence of the first input in the second.
+#### A program that allows users to submit two inputs and determine the occurrence of the first input in the second.
 6/2/17

 #### By **Marilyn Carlin**

 ## Description

-A website created with C# and HTML where a user can submit text to two input fields and detemine the occurence of the first input within the second.
+A website created with C# and HTML where a user can submit text to two input fields and determine the occurrence of the first input within the second.